 - Bachelor of Science in Chemical Engineering, Energy Technology, Environmental Technology, Civil Engineering, Material Science or equivalent.

 Alternative selection: The selection of students who have applied is based on academic excellence and individual assessment.

-Upon successful completion of the programme, the student is awarded the Master of Science (120 credits) with specialization in Sustainable Energy Processes and Systems
+Upon successful completion of the program, the student is awarded the Master of Science (120 credits) with a specialization in Sustainable Energy Processes and Systems.

 About the School

 Linnaeus University is a modern, international university named after Carl Linnaeus – a world-renowned Swedish scientist who was born in the Småland region where the university is located.